CHTK001/vue-support-parent-starter/packages/codec-wasm/README.md

 2. **Pure Proxy in JavaScript Layer**: The JavaScript layer acts only as a proxy, forwarding function calls to the WASM module without any business logic.

-3. **All Business Logic in WASM**: All encryption/decryption logic is implemented in the AssemblyScript code, ensuring better performance and security.
+3. **All Business Logic in WASM**: All encryption/decryption logic is implemented in the Rust code, ensuring better performance and security.

 ## Architecture